 The Independent Living Institute (ILI) is a policy development center specializing in consumer-driven policies for disabled peoples' self-determination, self-respect and dignity.

-As ILI is based in Stockholm, Sweden, our website features an online service for reporting discrimination due to disability in Sweden and a database with information about personal assistance service providers in Sweden (both in Swedish).
+ILI is based in Stockholm, Sweden, our website features a service for reporting discrimination due to disability in Sweden and information about personal assistance service providers in Sweden (both in Swedish).

 Independent Living is a philosophy and a movement of people with disabilities who work for self-determination, equal opportunities and self-respect.
 Independent Living does not mean that we want to do everything by ourselves and do not need anybody or that we want to live in isolation Independent Living means that we demand the same choices and control in our every-day lives that our non-disabled brothers and sisters, neighbors and friends take for granted.
 We want to grow up in our families, go to the neighborhood school, use the same bus as our neighbors, work in jobs that are in line with our education and interests, and start families of our own.